NikoRoberts/recipes/red-lentil-dahl.md

 - Juice of ½ lemon
 - 2 handfuls of fresh spinach
 - Salt and pepper to taste
+- 1.5 cups of basmati rice

 ## Instructions

 1. Heat oil in a pan and cook onions for 5 minutes.
 Add garlic, ginger, and chili, then cook for a few more minutes.
 2. Lightly grind the cumin, coriander, and mustard seeds.
 Add them to the pan with turmeric and garam masala, cooking for 1 minute.
 3. Stir in lentils, tomatoes, coconut milk, and broth.
 Simmer for 15-20 minutes until thick.
+4. While the dahl is simmering rinse and cook your rice with 3 cups of water.
-4. Add spinach and lemon juice, stirring until spinach wilts.
+5. Add spinach and lemon juice, stirring until spinach wilts.
 Serve warm.

 ## Notes
 - Freezable: Let it cool completely and freeze in portions for up to 3 months.